nyorain/vil/docs/own/design.md

 something to make this easy to grasp.

 We can also use command groups to figure out whether to hook a command.

+---

+Next iteration on cbGUI:

+We need to completely separate the currently shown commands and the currently shown state:
+- we need to store the frame (recordBatch), record and command hierachy of the selected command inside the currently shown commands
+- we need to store the same for the command associated with the currently shown state

+They may differ and we need both:
+- when freezing commands but not state, the record of the state may be up-to-date while the selected command/record/recordBatch is old.
+  To correctly show the commands (i.e. show the selected one as selected), we need to remember everything of it.
+- when freezing state but not commands, the selected command inside the shown record/batch may be new while the command associated with the shown state might be old.
+We still need to store the old command from the state to... hm, not sure, for what exactly?
+I guess we want to do matching with this command/record combination instead of a newly selected one?
+But it really should not matter.
+Nah, we should probably even prefer the new one since it has less invalidated handles I guess.
+But might change slightly over time, that's the downside.

+Ok we need it in the following case:
+- a command was selected, state is shown, nothing frozen.
+  Suddenly the command can't be matched anymore.
+We still want to update the shown commands (e.g. records_), no command is selected in that view.
+  Now suddenly, the command reappears, we get a completed hook.
+  We want to match its context with the selected batch.
+So we need that, separately from the batch that is currently being shown.